About Matcha Tea

 What matcha utensils are best?

 The history of matcha utensils is as old as the Japanese tea ceremony itself.
 Traditional utensils include a bamboo whisk (chasen), tea sifter, ceramic tea bowl (chawan) and tea scoop (chashaku).
 If you can choose only one, we recommend starting with a bamboo whisk, which froths the tea in the bowl and brings out the delicate flavor profiles of KAMA MATCHA and MORNING MATCHA.
-For making blended drinks, we recommend an electric whisk for frothing the matcha.

 How do I store matcha?